 What a Federal Drug Attorney Can Do

-As federal drug crime defense attorneys, Imhoff & Associates work to get the federal drug charges against a client eliminated or reduced.
+As federal drug crime attorneys, Imhoff & Associates work to get the federal drug charges against a client eliminated or reduced.
 Whether at the investigative stage, during pre-trial negotiations with the U.S. Attorney's Office or at trial, our attorneys seize every opportunity to find all weaknesses in the government's case.

 For example, we often aggressively fight the admissibility and sufficiency of the government's evidence, the accuracy of drug test results, and illegal searches and seizures.
-If you're under investigation or have been charged with a federal drug crime, contact a drug defense attorney at Imhoff & Associates, P.C. for a confidential consultation about your criminal defense needs.
+If you're under investigation or have been charged with a federal drug crime, contact a drug defense lawyer at Imhoff & Associates, P.C. for a confidential consultation about your criminal defense needs.